From small plates to market stalls, take-out, dig in

 1 Park Place

-This vintage-inspired diner is one of the best breakfast spots in the corner.
-Enjoy perfect poached eggs, sausage, and crispy potatoes and a hot cup of coffee.
+This vintage-inspired diner is one of the best breakfast spots in the northwest corner.
+Enjoy perfect poached eggs, sausage, crispy potatoes, and a hot cup of coffee.
 Known for their delicious donuts, you can buy a dozen to take home.
 The place is always packed, but waiting times aren’t long.
 The staff is always cheerful and quick to respond to any request.
 It’s a great place to meet up with friends for breakfast, lunch, or dinner.
 Open at 6am every day except Sunday, when they open at 7am.
 They stay open for dinner until 8:30pm on Tuesdays through Fridays.

 740 Main Street South

-Middle Quarter Mall
+Middle Quarter Mall, Woodbury

 This is the new kid on the block and definitely seems to be worth the visit.
 El Camión (Spanish for truck) currently serves tacos, burritos, quesadillas and plans to soon take advantage of locally grown produce.
 People are already lining up for the Truck’s fresh, healthy foods with bold flavors.
 Located in a parking lot near the intersection of Route 6 and 64 in Woodbury.
 Credit cards accepted.